svelteuidev/svelteui/docs/src/pages/actions/use-lazy.md

 ## Usage

-With the `use-lazy` action, the affected DOM node gets focused when it is mounted into the DOM.
-Only "focusable" elements should use this action.
-Type errors will appear if this is not the case.
+With the `use-lazy` action, you can set attributes on an element when it is visible in the viewport.

 <Preview override={{height: '300px', overflow: 'scroll', '#code-button': {position: 'sticky', top: '90%', right: 0}}} cols={1} {code}>
     {#each [...Array(15).keys()] as i}